3 3 - 6Shares

 Based on the idea that the perfect Spanish course book for everyone doesn’t exist, Wanderlust created their own learning materials that includes familiarizing students with inclusive ‘Latinx’ language.

-In 2021 they are adding additional classes for advanced learners on topics such as tango, Argentine literature and feminism.
+Last year they added additional classes for advanced learners on topics such as tango, Argentine literature and feminism.

 Tell them Wander Argentina sent you and get a free introductory class in person or online!